ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 ``exclude_clustered``, which we use for W-2, excludes records that have already been clustered with any other records; so this implements the rule described above, that we can drop W-2 records that have already linked to an SSA record.
+All SSA records remain eligible, while some W-2 records are excluded, because there can be duplicate W-2 records for the same SSA record, but not the other way around.

 The full pipeline specification YAML resulting from these changes is :download:`pipeline_demo_improved_cascade.yaml`.